michaelpb/create-modulo/ptemplates/jamstack/README.md

 Publishing checklist:

 * [ ] To publish, make sure your web-server is serving the `build` directory.
-  If you are publishing with GitHub pages, then it cannot be changed to `docs` by default, meaning you will need to change the `modulo.json` file to have `"output": "build"` instead of `"output": "docs"`
+  If you are publishing with GitHub Pages, then it cannot be changed to `docs` by default, meaning you will need to change the `modulo.json` file to have `"output": "docs"` instead of `"output": "build"`

 * [ ] **Replace this README with one specific to your project!**